bvarner/pi485/README.md

 This complete solution can be assembled from discrete components.
 It uses a Max485 IC, and NE555 timer, and some discrete components to implement a hardware level RS-485 interface that automatically controls the DE / RE pins based on TX activity, allows for jumper configuration of termination, and adds blinken-lights for TX / RX, and Power.

-This layout was designed for an entry-level hobby maker with very large traces, tweaked pad sizes, and generous spacing on a single-side copper clad board.

 ### Bearer
 ![Copper Layer](bearer/plots/pi485bearer-B.Cu.png) ![Front Layers](bearer/plots/pi485bearer-brd.png)